rleber/bun/doc/file_format/file_format.md

     - The upper half word is the llink number (starting at 1 for the first llink).
 Note: llink numbers are sequential throughout the entire file -- the llinks don't start over at llink #1 in the second or subsequent links.
-    - The lower half word is the number of bytes used in the llink.
-That is, if an llink starts at word w, and has a size marker s, then word w+s is the last used word in the llink.
-Words after this word (i.e. words w+s+1... w+319) should be ignored
+    - The lower half word is the number of words used in the llink, excluding the BCW.
+That is, if an llink starts at word w, and has a size marker s, then s words of data follow the BCW.
+Therefore, word w+1 is the first word of data, and word w+s is the last word of data in the llink.
+Words after this (i.e. words w+s+1... w+319) should be ignored.
 - The data of the file is encoded within the used words in the sequence of llinks.
 It may be conceptually simpler to think of the used words of each block running into the used words of the next llink (i.e. ignoring the block control word and any unused words at the end of llinks).
-- The content is encoded as a series of lines of ASCII text.
+- The content is encoded as a series of records of data.
+Usually (see media codes below), this is lines of ASCII text.
-- Lines do not cross llink boundaries, and always take an integral number of words.
-(Except, see "segmented" record discussion below.
-This software currently does nothing with segmented records.)
+- Records always take an integral number of words.
+Usually, they do not cross llink boundaries.
+When they do, they are broken into "segments", which don't cross llink boundaries.
+This software currently does not understan segmented records.
-- Each line is prefixed with line descriptor word that includes (see email in doc/file_format/decode_help.txt):
+- Each record is prefixed with a record descriptor word (RCW) that includes flags describing the data in that record (for more details, see emails in doc/file_format/):
+    Bits   Name            Description
-  - Bits 0-17:  Length of record/segment (must be non-zero)
-  - Bits 18-19: # of bytes of data in last word of record (media types 4 & 6)
+     0-17  length          Length of record/segment (must be non-zero) 18-19  final_bytes     # of bytes of data in last word of record (media types 4 & 6)
-  - Bits 20-23: EOF type (when length in bits 0-17 is zero)
+                                A value of zero is interpreted to mean 4 bytes 20-23  eof_type        EOF type (when length in bits 0-17 is zero) 24-25  segment_marker  Segment marker, distinguishes multi-segment records
-  - Bits 24-25: Segment marker
-      0->not segmented
+                             0: Not segmented, this is the first and only segment
-      1->first segment of record split across blocks 2->Intermediate segment
+                             1: First segment of record split across blocks
+                             2: Intermediate segment
-      3->last segment
+                             3: Last segment
+    26-35  segment_info    Interpretation depends on the value of segment marker
   - For segment markers 0 or 1:
     - Bits 26-29: Media code.
       For a more complete explanation, see http://www.thinkage.ca/english/gcos/expl/medi.html